akaterra/apidog/readme.md

 Also the data of the sample request will be formatted according to it.
 Currently supported data format of the sample request are FORM, JSON and XML.

-##### @apiKind
+##### @apiFamily

 Format:
 ```
-@apiKind kind
+@apiFamily unique-identifier
 ```

-Defines uniq id of the block within its chapter, group and subgroup.
+Defines unique identifier of the doc block within its chapter, group and subgroup.
-It can be used to distinguish between several blocks with the same descriptors and to show them separately or to combine the different under versioning.
+It can be used to distinguish between several doc blocks with the same descriptors and show them separately or combine the different doc blocks under versioning.

 Example:
 ```
 /**
  * @api {post} /test
  * @apiVersion v1
- * @apiKind a
+ * @apiFamily a
  */

 /**
  * @api {post} /test
  * @apiVersion v1
- * @apiKind b
+ * @apiFamily b
  */
 ```